chrishrtmn/dev-environment/README.md

 - To upgrade Node and NPM: `$ brew update` and then `$ brew upgrade node`
 - To uninstall Node and NPM: `$ brew uninstall node`

-To install a package and save it in your project's `package.json` file:

-	$ npm install <package> --save

-To install a package and save it as a development dependency:

-	$ npm install <package> --save-dev

 Node modules are installed locally in the `node_modules` folder of each project by default, but install these packages globally as they are used as commands in your shell.

 - **create-react-app** `$ npm install -g create-react-app`